snubwoody/wakunguma.com/src/articles/rust-performance.md

 imageAsset: ../assets/internal/thumbnails/variadic-generics.png
 imageSize: 0
 published: 2025-11-26
-tags: [Generics]
+tags: [Rust]
 ---

 > That being said, compilation time is a multiplier for basically everything.
 > Whether you want to ship more features, to make code faster, to adapt to a
 > change of requirements, or to attract new contributors, build time is a factor in that.

 What exactly makes rust's compilation slow?
 Well rust has a very powerful build system, comprising compile time macros and build scripts.
+The only time this has really been a problem for me is during CI.

 A decent chunk of the compile time is spent on [monomorphisation](https://en.wikipedia.org/wiki/Monomorphization), the rust compiler has to insert 'copies' of code for each generic type used.